Abandoned and Unclaimed Personal Property

 The receiver will turn over checkbooks and checks, driver's licenses, jewelry, wallets, passports, electronic and computer equipment, bicycles, and similar items to Public Safety.
 JAC cards will be turned over to the Campus Card Center.
-Money (cash and coin) will be immediately transferred by the receiver to Accounting Services (reference Policy 3106).
+Money (cash and coin) will be immediately transferred by the receiver to Fixed Assets and Surplus Property (reference Policy 3106).

 For all other lost, abandoned or unclaimed tangible personal property, the receiver shall exercise fiduciary responsibilities for proper receipt, storage, retention and restitution of items for a period of at least 60 days and to effect reasonable efforts to notify potential owners that the property has been found.
 A complete list of lost tangible personal property shall be furnished by the receiver to the Surplus Property Office when the property is turned over for disposition.